 On an average, it takes a hiring manager less than 10 seconds to ascertain from a resume whether an applicant could make the cut.
 Therefore, it becomes vital to prioritise and tailor information, skills, and experiences in accordance with the job description.
 Applicants shouldn’t go overboard by dumping information that’s irrelevant for the advertised job.
 Your resume should be optimally designed for the hiring manager to extract most about your professional experiences-as quickly as possible.

 Each job requirement has certain specifications in terms of the knowledge, skills and abilities (KSAs) required.
 Hence, a ‘master resume’, which has all the basic essentials needs to be reviewed and modified in light of the particular specifications contained in the job description.

 For instance, if a particular job requires proficiency in Java, it’s wise to mention and highlight all work experiences involving the programming language.
 Including experiences that do not have strong synergies with the job being applied for, leads to unnecessary consumption of resume space without any corresponding payoff.

-2. Technical Skills Define Your Resume
+2. Technical Skills For Resume Enhancement

 For an engineer, technical skills are his/her selling point.
 Not only should these skills be categorically mentioned, but suitable projects, internships, and freelancing assignments need to be tied to these skills as concrete evidence.
 Further, skills should be matched to their business application and translated in terms that convey the applicant`s business prowess to the hiring panel.
 Technical skills are of little use unless they can be used to deliver business outcomes, and if applicants can successfully exhibit their business acumen, they outshine other candidates.